 Julia's orchestral leadership experience is substantial having performed as principal cellist in spaces ranging from New York's Carnegie Hall, D.C.'s Kennedy Center, and Boston's Symphony Hall to Miami Beach's New World Center and Miami's Arsht Center.
 She played as principal cellist on New World Symphony's East Coast tour, and under conductors such as Michael Tilson Thomas, James Gaffigan, Hugh Wolff, Leonard Slatkin, John Adams, Susanna Malkki and Nicholas McGegan.
 In 2011, she was chosen to play as associate principal cellist of the record breaking Youtube Orchestra under conductor Michael Tilson Thomas in Sydney, Australia, performing concerts in the iconic Sydney Opera House.
 Julia is also versed in the chamber orchestra scene performing and releasing a CD in England with the Aldeburgh Strings lead by concertmaster Markus Däunert, as well as playing associate principal cellist of Boston's Discovery Ensemble from 2012-14.

 Julia is passionate about performing music in diverse settings with multi-faceted contexts.
 In Miami Beach, she was c0-director of Impromptu, a collaboration between art forms, bringing together musicians from the New World Symphony for monthly performances at the Art Center of South Florida.
-She is also supporter, frequent performer and collaborator with Groupmuse– was featured for her string quartet performance by the NYTimes.
+She is also supporter and collaborator with Groupmuse– and was featured for her string quartet performance by the NYTimes.

 Julia is grateful to her dedicated teachers and pedagogues.
 She finished her Masters of Music degree at the New England Conservatory where she found much inspiration in her teacher Laurence Lesser.
 Other unforgettable influences include her professor at Northwestern University, Hans Jorgen Jensen, and her teachers during pre-college years, Florida State University professors Lubomir Georgiev and Gregory Sauer.